react-native-netinfo/react-native-netinfo/README.md

 NetInfo.isConnected.removeEventListener('connectionChange', listener);
 ```

-Your listener will be called with the latest information soon after you subscribe and then with any subsiquent changes afterwards.
-Due to platform differences, you should not assume that the listener is called in the same way across devices or platforms.

-### Is connection expensive (Android only)
+#### `isConnectionExpensive()`
+**Platforms:** Android

-Detect if the current active connection is metered or not.
-A network is classified as metered when the user is sensitive to heavy data usage on that connection due to monetary costs, data limitations or battery/performance issues.
+Returns a `Promise` which resolves to a `boolean` which says if the current active connection is metered or not.
+A network is classified as metered when the user is sensitive to heavy data usage on that connection due to monetary costs, data limitations, or battery/performance issues.

+**Example:**
 ```javascript
 NetInfo.isConnectionExpensive().then(isConnectionExpensive => {
   console.log("Is connection expensive", isConnectionExpensive);